 This is also the sub that’s lowest in fat and sodium in Subway.
 It has zero saturated fat.

-Admittedly, the Subway nutritional information is a bit lacking in further detail there – it doesn’t say which bread that is, whether there’s cheese (I’m thinking not), exactly which veggies it has – or allow for condiments.
+Admittedly, the Subway nutritional information is a bit lacking in exact detail here – it doesn’t say which bread those are in, whether there’s cheese (I’m thinking not), exactly which veggies it has – or allow for condiments.

-Make the wrong choices here and you could actually still end up with a sodium packed parcel – so, here’s what you need to know to make sure you’re picking the right choice…
+Make the wrong choices here and you could still end up with a sodium-packed parcel – so, here’s what you need to know to make sure you’re picking the right choice…

 How to Keep Sodium Low at Subway